Parabolic quasi-contact cone structures with an infinitesimal symmetry: Curvature analysis of PCQ structures and their quasi-contactification

 \begin{remark} In part (1) of Corollary \ref{cor:causal-from-orthopath-various-curv-cond} one could consider the class of variational orthopath geometries with $\bA\neq 0$ and $\bq=0,$ the quasi-contactification of which results in causal structures with an infinitesimal symmetry that is null with respect to the bilinear form $[\tg]$ given in \eqref{eq:g0-pseudo-conformal-general}.
 Moreover, unlike Corollaries \ref{cor:235-from-4th-ODE-various-curv-conditions} and \ref{cor:36-from-pair-3rd-ODE-various-curv-conditions}, the descend of a variational orthopath geometry from $\cC$ to $M$ implies holonomy reduction of the corresponding quasi-contact cone structure.
-We also point out that by the discussion in \ref{sec:orth-geom-as}, the vanishing of the curvature $\bC$ implies that the path geometry descends to a projective structure on $M.$ Using expressions \eqref{eq:C-for-orthopath-from-A-N} and \eqref{eq:path-geom-curv-derived-from-orthopath}, it follows that the vanishing of $\bA$ and $\bN$ imply the vanishing of $\bC.$ Lastly, we note that in part (2) of Corollary \ref{cor:causal-from-orthopath-various-curv-cond}, since the 1-form $\omega^0$ is defined up to a scale and is integrable, such variational orthopath geometries naturally define a so-called \emph{fiber equivalence class} of systems of second order ODEs.
+We also point out that by the discussion in \ref{sec:orth-geom-as}, the vanishing of the curvature $\bC$ implies that the path geometry descends to a projective structure on $M.$ Using expressions \eqref{eq:C-for-orthopath-from-A-N} and \eqref{eq:path-geom-curv-derived-from-orthopath}, it follows that the vanishing of $\bA$ and $\bN$ imply the vanishing of $\bC.$ We note that in part (2) of Corollary \ref{cor:causal-from-orthopath-various-curv-cond}, since the 1-form $\omega^0$ is defined up to a scale and is integrable, such variational orthopath geometries naturally define a so-called \emph{fiber equivalence class} of systems of second order ODEs.
 Unlike systems of ODEs, there has been an extensive study of scalar second order ODEs under the fiber equivalence relation e.g. see \cite{HK-ODE}.
+Lastly, in the case of 4-dimensional conformal structures of neutral signature with a conformal Killing field the relation between our Cartan geometric approach and the results of \cite{JonesTod,DunajskiWest} remains to be examined.

 \end{remark}